Edgar Lungu: First full term (2016–2021)

 Lungu ran for a full term in the August 2016 presidential election, which turned out to be a rematch of the 2015 presidential election between Lungu and UPND candidate Hakainde Hichilema.
 Lungu won the election with 50.32% of the vote, just a few thousand votes over the threshold for avoiding a run-off.
 He also increased his margin of victory over Hichilema to 100,530 votes or 2.72%.
 Hichilema refused to concede defeat after the announcement of official results and filed a petition before the Constitutional Court, asking for the results to be nullified due to irregularities.
 The court dismissed the case on 5 September 2016 and Lungu was inaugurated for a full five-year term of office on 13 September.

 In December 2019, Lungu expressed anti-LGBT rhetoric, stating "Even animals don't do it, so why should we be forced to do it?... because we want to be seen to be smart, civilised and advanced and so on".

+In December 2019, Lungu fired his controversial political advisor, Kaizer Zulu and replaced him with Zumani Zimba.

+Lungu once again stood as the Patriotic Front candidate at the August 2021 general election.
+He lost the election to his closest rival, Hakainde Hichilema of the United Party for National Development, getting almost a million fewer votes than Hichilema.
+Lungu conceded defeat as Hichilema was declared the winner on 16 August 2021 by the Electoral Commission of Zambia.